Author

 NACS is becoming the US standard, but a good J1772 charger is not a mistake to buy today.
 The Tesla Universal Wall Connector now does both plugs.

 Quick answer: NACS (the Tesla-style connector, standardized as SAE J3400) is becoming the default port on new US EVs, but a J1772 Level 2 home charger you buy today is not obsolete.
 The charger connector and the car port are bridged with a cheap adapter, and the 240V wiring in your wall does not change either way.
-The safest hedge is a charger that already speaks both, like the Tesla Universal Wall Connector, about $550 for a 48 amp unit with NACS plus an integrated J1772 adapter.
+The safest hedge is a charger that already speaks both, like the Tesla Universal Wall Connector, $600 direct from Tesla for a 48 amp unit with NACS plus an integrated J1772 adapter.
 Buy the charger for its amperage, safety listing, and install path, not out of connector fear.

 NACSJ1772Home EV ChargingEV Charger BuyingComparisonConnectors